YoQuieroAyudar/fundraising-API-Interfaces/README.md

 Copy/paste   api.yml in swagger to read/update last API service definition

-# Legal Status
+## Legal Status
+- A legal non profit entity is needed to collect and redistribute donations to charities.
 - Micro Hucha Solidaria is a legal non profit entity in Spain that can collect and redistribute donations.  https://microhuchasolidaria.org/en/api-3/
 - Je Vais Aider is a legal non profit entity in France that can collect and redistribute donations. https://jevaisaider.org/fr/api-2/
-- More countries will come.
+- Ask us how to create a new legal non profit entity.

-# Countries
+## Countries
 - Micro Hucha Solidaria is the pilot project, collect and redistribute donations in Spain.
 - Je Vais Aider collect and redistribute donations in France, Belgium, Swizerland,Morroco, Tunez.
 - Based on the same API technology stack, more countries wil be added.
 German speaking countries https://twitter.com/IchWillHelfen, Italy https://twitter.com/IoVoglioAiutare, Portuguese speaking countries https://twitter.com/EQueroAjudar, UK https://twitter.com/IWantToHelpUK ...
 - For each new country, we need to add country charities, translate backend messages, adapt VAT rates, adapt wallet currencies...

-# API technology stack
+## API technology stack
 Build on Linux Ubuntu Xenial (16.04 LTS)
 - `golang`   https://github.com/golang
 - `golang gin-gonic` framework for API development  https://github.com/gin-gonic/gin